-[Published in Willard M. Swartley, ed.
+[Published as “Scapegoating No More: Christian Pacifism and New Testament Understandings of the Death of Jesus” in Willard M. Swartley, ed.
 Violence Renounced: René Girard, Biblical Studies, and Peacemaking (Telford, PA: Cascadia Publishing House, 2000), 49-69.]

 There is a paradox with the human religious experience.
 On the one hand, religion is a main (perhaps the main) dynamic in death-dealing violence in the world.
 On the other hand, religious faith also often provides the main basis for the fruitful rejection of death-dealing violence.